jameskaupert/learning-stuff/aws-ccp-exampro/06-global-infrastructure.md

 - They are physically separated within a metro region and located in lower risk flood plains
 - They have discrete, uninterruptible power supplies and onsite backup generation
 - They are designed to be supplied by different substations to reduce the risk of a power grid event impacting more than a single AZ
-- AZs connected redundantly to various tier-1 tansit providers.
+- AZs connected redundantly to various tier-1 transit providers.

 Applications using multi-AZ are better isolated/protected from issues such as power outages, lightning strikes, tornados, earthquakes, and more